hironobu-s/conoha-iso/README-en.md

 # ConoHa ISO

-This is a simple tool that send the download request to APIs of [ConoHa](https://www.conoha.jp/).
+This is a simple tool that send the download request to APIs in [ConoHa](https://www.conoha.jp/).
 This also execute to insert or eject ISO image from VPS.
 You can handle only ISO image via APIs in ConoHa. but you can handle it from CLI more easily.

 ## Install